 Hurricane Irene Impacts National Blood Supply, American Red Cross Seeks Blood and Platelet Donors

-Since Hurricane Irene began its path along the East Coast, the storm has forced the cancellation of nearly 60 American Red Cross blood drives, resulting in a shortfall of more than 2,000 blood and platelet donations.
+Since Hurricane Irene began its path along the East Coast, the storm has forced the cancellation of more than 70 American Red Cross blood drives, resulting in a shortfall of more than 2,400 blood and platelet donations.
 Additional blood drives are expected to be canceled or postponed in the coming days due to storm damage and power outages.
 To help boost already low blood supplies, the Red Cross is urging blood and platelet donations in unaffected areas.

-In appreciation of those who come out to donate and refuel the Red Cross blood supply, through September 7, all presenting blood donors in the River Valley Region are eligible to win one of three $500 gas cards.
+In appreciation of those who come out to donate and refuel the Red Cross blood supply, through September 7, all presenting blood donors in the Badger-Hawkeye Blood Services Region are eligible to win one of three $500 gas cards.

-“Blood donated through the Red Cross can help patients locally and throughout the country, wherever there is a need,” said Linda Voss, CEO of the local Red Cross Blood Services Region.
+“Blood donated through the Red Cross can help patients locally and throughout the country, wherever there is a need,” said Greg Novinska, CEO of the local Red Cross Blood Services Region.
 “When disaster strikes, the need does not diminish, but blood donors in affected areas may find it difficult or impossible to get to a blood drive.
 By giving blood through the Red Cross, donors can help ensure all patient needs can be met.
-Blood and platelet donations of all types are needed. “
+Blood and platelet donations of all types are needed.”

 How to Donate Blood